itsharex/MassGen/docs/announcements/feature-highlights.md

 🖼️Multi-modal support — Agents can understand and generate images, videos, and audio collaboratively.
 Multiple providers (OpenAI, Google, ElevenLabs, Grok) with multi-turn editing and reusable media generation skills. 👉 More Info: https://lnkd.in/gHNVdTKa

-🐳Code execution — Each agent can run commands (with Docker support, if installed) and use code mode for efficient filesystem-discoverable tools with large token reduction. 👉 More Info: https://lnkd.in/gDy5imFE
+🐳Code execution — Run commands with Docker support and code mode for efficient filesystem-based tool execution. 👉 More Info: https://lnkd.in/gDy5imFE

-🖥️Interactive TUI & Web UI — Watch agents in real-time via Terminal UI with mode cycling, log analysis, tool batching, and keyboard shortcuts.
+🖥️Interactive TUI & Web UI — Real-time Terminal UI with mode cycling, log analysis, tool batching, and keyboard shortcuts.
 Session viewer for observing automation runs.
-Modernized Web UI with inline final answers and keyboard shortcuts. 👉 More Info: https://lnkd.in/gxWNKCB6
+Modernized Web UI with inline final answers. 👉 More Info: https://lnkd.in/gxWNKCB6

 🪪Trace workflows — Orchestration logs, execution traces, workspace history, cost tracking, and Logfire integration for full observability. 👉 More Info: https://lnkd.in/gecFJE2z

-📤Session sharing — Export multi-turn sessions to GitHub Gist and view them in the MassGen Viewer web app with artifact previews. 👉 More Info: https://lnkd.in/gsBjn7Zt
+📤Session sharing — Export sessions to GitHub Gist and view in the MassGen Viewer web app with artifact previews. 👉 More Info: https://lnkd.in/gsBjn7Zt